-The initial R&D efforts of Thromb-X aimed at the development of staphylokinase, a promising thrombolytic for acute myocardial infarction (AMI).
+The initial R&D efforts of Thromb-X aimed at the development of staphylokinase, a promising thrombolytic for acute myocardial infarction.
 Due to strategic and commercial reasons, the Company decided to progress this development outside the Western market.
 In the meantime, Thromb-X successfully developed ocriplasmin, a recombinant derivative of the plasmin protein, in cooperation with the KULeuven and the VIB.
 This became the main focus of the Company.
-During this period, the Company expanded its preclinical and clinical development programs into indications outside the cardiovascular market.
-In 1998, ThromboGenics Ltd - an Irish company based in Dublin - became part of the company structure to speed up the clinical development of the Company's programs.
-In 1998, Biggar Ltd acquired 5,000,000 shares of ThromboGenics Ltd at a rate of IR £ 1.00 per share and thereby became the biggest shareholder of ThromboGenics Ltd.

-In 2001, East Hill Biopharmaceutical Partners invested about USD 12.8 million (about 14.6 million euro) inThromboGenics Ltd.At that time,Thromb-X became a subsidiary of the Irish company.
 With the growth of the Company, it became clear that more access to US expertise was needed in the areas of clinical development and business development.
-Therefore, in 2003, ThromboGenics Ltd formed a subsidiary ThromboGenics Inc. based in New York
+Therefore, in 2003, ThromboGenics Ltd formed a subsidiary ThromboGenics Inc. based in New Jersey.

-In May 2006, ThromboGenics NV, a Belgian company with headquarters in Leuven, was incorporated as holding company of ThromboGenics Ltd, Thromb-X NV and ThromboGenics Inc.
+In May 2006, Thrombo Genics NV, a Belgian company with headquarters in Leuven, was incorporated as holding company of ThromboGenics Ltd, Thromb-X NV, Producell Biotech NV and ThromboGenics Inc.